 Now that we have a better understanding of what causes baldness or as most people refer to it, hair loss, is there anything we can do to prevent it?

 Fortunately with the advancement of medical research and treatments, there are approved methods to treat and even cure hair loss.
 There are FDA approved non-surgical treatments, offering effective treatment for Androgenetic Alopecia.
 Certain hair loss medication is used to treat hair loss only in men, slowing further hair loss from occurring, and improving the appearance of hair growth up to 30%.

-This might sound obvious, but in order to determine whether you are experiencing a receding hair line or thinning of the hair on the scalp, you need to keep a close eye on your personal hair loss situation.
-Prevention is always better that cure – by monitoring your scalp and hair continuously you will be able to notice any changes and an early stage.
-Early action might be able to help you prevent further hair loss, by simply taking medication or changing your diet.
-Which brings us to the next point…
+This might sound obvious, but the best way to determine whether you are experiencing hairline receding or thinning of the hair on the scalp, is to keep a close eye on the situation.
+Prevention is always better that cure.
+Early action could very well prevent further hair loss, by simply taking medication or changing your diet.

 2. Watch Your Diet

 A healthy diet is not only essential for your overall health, but can also greatly assist in the prevention of further hair loss.
 Your hair, scalp and hair follicles require certain vitamins and minerals to promote healthy hair growth.
 A poor diet can result in early hair loss, speeding up the onset of Alopecia.
-The three main vitamins and minerals you should include in your diet to maintain and promote healthy hair growth are protein, iron and Omega 3 & 6 fatty acids.
+Important elements in your diet to maintain and promote healthy hair growth are ingesting adequate protein, iron and Omega 3 & 6 fatty acids.
 Read more about how your diet can help prevent hair loss.

 - Hair Loss Supplements: Hair loss supplements from Help Hair, consisting of whey protein and essential vitamins and minerals that promote healthy hair growth.